Why Purchase Knob Trail Offers the Best Day Hiking Adventure

 Note.
 Allow time for sightseeing along Hemphill Road.
-There, you’ll find five miles of vintage farm secenery.
-There are red barns, bridges over stream beds, a one room school house, and much more!
+There, you’ll find five miles of vintage farm scenery.
+There are red barns, bridges over stream beds, a one-room schoolhouse, and much more!

-Drive East on US-19 torward Hillbilly Circle.
+Drive East on US-19 toward Hillbilly Circle.
 Turn left onto US-276 and take a slight left onto Cove Creek Road.
-From there, turn onto Cataloochie Entrance Road and then right onto Cataloochie Creek Road and arrive at Cataloochie Valley.
+From there, turn onto Cataloochee Entrance Road and then right onto Cataloochee Creek Road and arrive at Cataloochee Valley.

 Note.
-The entrance to Cataloochie Valley is a very winding and narrow gravel road.
-There’s steep drop offs where you must stop or back up to allow oncoming vehicles to pass.
+The entrance to Cataloochee Valley is a very winding and narrow gravel road.
+There are steep drop-offs where you must stop or back up to allow oncoming vehicles to pass.

 Find more beautiful mountain trails near Maggie Valley at Travel Notes and Storytelling.